 Here you can find all my Salesforce IdeaExchange contributions.
 Let's make the change!

-_Job Data View field that stores timestamp for the email delivery (the moment when it successfully reached the target Email Service Provider).
+_Job Data View field that stores timestamp for the email delivery (when it successfully reached the target Email Service Provider).
 It is currently impossible to get delivery time for emails sent via Journey Builder.

 I see it as a massive limitation for automations focused on keeping the database clean and debugging sends.Vote on IdeaExchange